 Happy Black Friday!
 (That sounds wrong, doesn’t it?)
 For some of us this is a day of (un)rest, right after Thanksgiving.
 If you’re not out shopping, you’re dealing with leftovers.
-In either case, this Cranberry Spritzer from Thug Kitchen comes in so handy.
+In either case, this cocktail made from cranberry sauce (found at Thug Kitchen) comes in so handy.

 Do you have a cocktail shaker?
 That will make this easier.
 But if you don’t, just get yourself a big jar with a tight fitting lid.
 As long as you can close it and shake it, that should do the trick.

 As indicated, this drink is made with leftover cranberry sauce (although you’re certainly welcome to use store-bought cranberry juice).
 To this, add vodka and orange liqueur, and a little juice (orange and lemon).
 Like Elvis, this gets “all shook up.”
 Add some ice and the more you shake, the better, in order to break the cranberry sauce into smaller pieces.
 If your sauce is kinda chunky (like mine), you’ll probably have a little difficulty in the next step, LOL.

 The mixture is poured through the strainer into two glasses with ice, then topped off with tonic or sparkling water.
 I used orange flavored sparkling water for an even more citrus-y taste.
 It was delicious with the apricot flavors in my homemade sauce.

 If your sauce mixture is still chunky or kind of thick, try removing the strainer and cleaning it a few times to get all the actual liquid out of the cocktail shaker.